shaybak/bamazon/README.md

 You can see that this user inquiry passes ID verification because it's a valid product, but clearly the storefront doesn't have this many in stock.
 It gives the user an apology message:

                 Sorry!
 We don't have the amount requested.
-We have 13 unit(s) of Item: Scareface available for purchase.
+We have 13 unit(s) of Item: Scarface available for purchase.

 So essentially our application is saying here, okay, you can't have 1000, but we do at least have some stock.

 Armed with this knowledge, the user is then prompted to confirm if they would like to order again, and can respond accordingly.

+***
 ### Update the product listing if the purchase is successful.

 Let's look at our DOOM Eternal example again.
 If you look at the previous storefront GIFs, you'll see there were two copies in stock before the user ordered.
 When the user ordered one copy, the console printed several messages, one of which included "1 product(s) updated", meaning that the stock quantity for DOOM Eternal was reduced by one.
 Since one subtracted from two is one, there's now only one copy in stock: